-- Sequential Algorithms: We compare cuPPA with two efficient sequential algorithms: SBA [7] and SCM [6].
-As shown in Figure 10, cuPPA generates the network in just 2.72 seconds in the NVidia 1080 GPU with more than $100 \times$ speedup. - Parallel Algorithms: We also compared cuPPA with a distributed-memory (PPA-DM) [8] and a sharedmemory (PPA-SM) [11] parallel algorithms.
-As shown in Figure 10, cuPPA outperforms PPA-DM on a system with 24 processors.
-The main reason is that unlike PPA-DM, cuPPA does not require complex synchronizations and message communications.
+- Parallel Algorithms: We also compared cuPPA with a distributed-memory (PPA-DM) [4] and a shared-memory (PPA-SM) [7] parallel algorithms.
+As shown in Fig. 10, both of the cuPPA algorithms outperform PPA-DM on a system with 24 processors.
+The main reason is that unlike PPA-DM, cuPPA algorithms do not require complex synchronizations and message communications.

-Due to the unavailability of the PPA-SM code, we compared the runtime to generate the largest graph $(n = 10^7, d = 10)$ reported in [11] with the corresponding runtime of cuPPA.
-PPA-SM generates the network using 16 cores of Intel Xeon CPU E5-2698 2.30 GHz in approximately 7.5 seconds, whereas cuPPA generates the same network in just 0.3 second.
+Due to the unavailability of the PPA-SM code, we compared the runtime to generate the largest graph $(n = 10^7, d = 10)$ reported in [7] with the corresponding runtime of cuPPA.
+PPA-SM generates the network using 16 cores of Intel Xeon CPU E5-2698 2.30 GHz in approximately 7.5 s, whereas cuPPA-Pure generates the same network in just 0.3 s.